 Amy Campbell is a mother of twins, Charlotte and Esme who were both born on the 10th July 2016.
 Esme died on 30th August 2016.

-When novelist Francesca Segal’s identical twin daughters were born 10 weeks prematurely – one weighing just 2lb, the other even less – she and her husband Gabe had no idea whether they would survive.
-Here, she shares her intimate diary of that first agonising month in neonatal intensive care
+Novelist Francesca Segal’s identical twin daughters were born 10 weeks prematurely – one weighing just 2lb, the other even less.
+This is her account of that first agonising month in neonatal intensive care

 Help a mummy out